yawn156/flatboxP/README.md

 https://github.com/sgfdevices/Bridget/tree/main/Buttons

-This repository contains a 3D-printable model, PCB design files to make an arcade controller that looks like this:
+This repository contains a 3D-printable model and PCB design files to make an arcade controller that looks like this:

 ![Assembled Flatbox](pictures/IMG_20230627_002206.jpg)